hoodiehq/hood.ie/_posts/2016-06-20-sustaining-hoodie.md

 I’m not concerned about traditional open source contributions.
 I think the real challenge is to scale the work we currently put into making Hoodie [the most welcoming community possible](http://hood.ie/blog/welcoming-communities.html).

 This kind of work is about _serving_ the community.
 Less like volunteers, more like employees for a non profit organisation.
 The work is labour intensive, it has to be done constantly and it is happening in the background, often times invisible to the rest of the community.
-Sometimes it just to be available, in case moderation is needed in a discussion, or to enforce our code of conduct in a timely manner.
+Sometimes it’s just to be available, in case moderation is needed in a discussion, or to enforce our code of conduct in a timely manner.
 And we have to hold people accountable for community work, which is much more practicable when paying for it.

 ## Value